lazyatom/kintama/README.md

       end
     end

 Simple, right?
-Note that we don't need an outer subclass of `Test::Unit::TestCase`; it's nice to lose that noise, but otherwise so far so same-old-same-old.
+Note that we don't need an outer subclass of `Minitest::Test` or `Test::Unit::TestCase`; it's nice to lose that noise, but otherwise so far so same-old-same-old.
 That's kind-of the point.
 Anyway, here's what you get when you run this:

     A thing
       should act like a thing: F